quiltdata/t4/docs/Technical Reference.md

 the elastic load balancer of the Quilt server.
 See the above pre-requisite for details.

 1. **An S3 Bucket** for your team data.
 This may be a new or existing bucket.
+The bucket should not have any notifications
+(S3 Console > Bucket > Properties > Events).
+Quilt will need to install its own notifications.
+Installing Quilt will modify the following Bucket characteristics:
+    * Permissions > CORS configuration (will be modified for secure web access)
+    * Properties > Versioning (will be enabled)
+    * Properties > Object-level logging (will be enabled)
+    * Properties > Events (will add one notification)

 ### CloudFormation stack creation